Scott Claassen

-The Rev. Scott Claassen is an Episcopal priest and musician currently serving as chaplain and vicar of St. Michael's University Church in Santa Barbara, California.
+Scott Claassen is an American Episcopal priest and musician based in Santa Barbara, California.
 Following studies at Yale Divinity School, Claassen embarked on a yearlong Carbon Sabbath during which he refrained from driving or flying while bicycling over 11,500 miles around the United States engaging Christian communities in dialogue about climate change.

 A lifelong multi-instrumentalist musician and songwriter, Claassen has penned hundreds of songs and appeared on dozens of records.
 Throughout his solo career he has released 8 studio albums and 3 EP's.
 His songs have been featured in Grey's Anatomy and in several films.
 His primary instruments are guitar, mandolin, and piano, but he also plays harmonica, banjo, charango, and a variety of other strings and keyboard instruments.

 Spiritual life

 Carbon Sabbath

 In 2011, Claassen completed his Master of Divinity from Yale Divinity School.
 Having investigated the relationship between faith and the environment at Yale's Forum for Religion and Ecology during his graduate studies, he was inspired to take a Carbon Sabbath.
 He would spend one year without flying or driving as well as eating a primarily plant-based diet and refraining from consumer demands like online shopping.
 During that period, Claassen bicycled over 11,500 miles around the United States to engage Christian communities of a variety of traditions in dialogue about climate change.
 The journey started and ended at his home church Thad's in Santa Monica, California.
 From there, he cycled north to Seattle, East to Washington, D.C., south to Jacksonville, and back to California.
 He also kept a blog of the journey.